 By Rian de la Torre.
-Photography by Eric Michael Ward
+Photography by Deun Ivory

 The word "Feminist" used to make me cringe and confused in equal parts.
-On one side it felt like an exclusive club where I didn't belong, and on the other side I felt that I was a woman too, therefore, I earn the right to be part of a movement that was primarily created to foster gender equality and support women, but it was not into opening that door for women like me.
+On one side, it felt like an exclusive club where I didn't belong.
+And, on the other side I felt that I was a woman too, therefore, I earn the right to be part of a movement that was primarily created to foster gender equality and support women.
+But, it was not into opening that door to women like me.

 To be honest, I used to feel uncomfortable calling myself a Feminist, so I started calling myself an activist for the rights of women because it was easier to stay in that place where I felt I belonged.
 Later, when I discovered the view of Black and African feminists, I decided to move from my “no Feminist comfort zone,” and embrace the whole movement moving from the margin toward the front.